Yoco03/Capstone-Projects-in-java/README.md

 _Mentor at https://www.hyperiondev.com/ for all my projects onsite is Hishaam and online is Hishaam Nusterdien follow careers@hyperiondev.com_

 ### **1. Capstone folder I**
-* is a Object-Oriented Programming
+* is Object-Oriented Programming and will be extending this Capstone Project in later Capstone projects

 ### **2. Capstone folder II**
 * is a py.game that we need to create in python